-The Expected Family Contribution (EFC) is a number schools use to calculate how much financial aid you may be eligible to receive from that particular school.
+The answer: It depends.
+And one critical number to determine how much your family may be expected to pay is known as the Expected Family Contribution, or EFC.
+You’ll see this phrase a lot, but it doesn’t necessarily mean what you think it means.
+The EFC is a number schools use to calculate how much financial aid you may be eligible to receive from that particular school.
 It is not the amount you will have to pay for college.

 COA - EFC = Need

+There is no maximum EFC.
+It can range from $0 for families with high financial needs to the full cost of college attendance.
+That said, even if you anticipate that your family’s financial status will make you ineligible for financial aid, it still may be a good idea to fill out the FAFSA because doing so can unlock scholarship opportunities.
 The school will prepare a financial aid award letter outlining your eligible financial aid.
-You can expect to receive an award letter in early to mid-April.
+You can expect to receive an award letter as early as February, and you should have all of them by April.
 Award Letter templates can vary, so carefully review each letter as you compare financial aid packages.